We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 In most cases, VS1 diamonds have fewer inclusions than ones that earn an SI1 grade.

-The number of blemishes is only one factor that determines clarity grade, but a high number will likely prevent the diamond from reaching the very slightly included status.
+The number of blemishes is only one factor that determines clarity grade, but a high number will likely prevent the diamond from reaching the very slightly included status and especially VVS, internally flawless (IF), or flawless (FL).

 To illustrate, let’s compare two cushion cut diamonds.
 This one earned a VS1 clarity grade, and this diamond was graded SI1.

-The GIA clarity plot shows the VS1 diamond has feather and pinpoint inclusions.
+The GIA clarity plot shows the VS1 diamond has crystals, pinpoints, and naturals.

-Both are so small they’re barely visible on the report.
+Both are so small they’re barely visible on the report, especially the natural.

 If you view the diamond without magnification, you can’t see any of the inclusions.

-The SI1 diamond, on the other hand, has five different inclusions:
+The SI1 diamond, on the other hand, has five types of inclusions:

 - Crystals